Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 While the industry will witness cost-cutting by businesses, it will continue to grow by 6 percent annually for the next six years, according to a report from global property firm Cushman & Wakefield.

-Automation will continue to be a major threat to low skilled jobs in the BPO sector.
-Many of the major outsourcing companies intend to make a 43% investment in robotic automation in the coming two years.
+Automation will continue to be a significant threat to low skilled jobs in the BPO sector.
+Many of the major outsourcing companies intend to make major investments in robotic automation in the coming two years.

-Governments of leading BPO nations will focus on improving education to position itself for rising demands in 2018.
-To meet such demands, existing BPO employees will be expected to broaden their skill sets.
+Governments of leading BPO nations will focus on solutions like improving education to position itself for rising demands in 2022.
+To meet such needs, existing BPO employees will be expected to broaden their skill sets.

-Startups will also play a key role in the outsourcing sector starting from this year and this tread will continue in 2018.
-Moreover, the sector will benefit from increased transparency in global outsourcing policies.
+Startups will also play a vital role in the outsourcing sector starting from this year, and this trend will continue in 2022.
+Moreover, the industry will benefit from increased transparency in global outsourcing policies.